 The Traditionalist will defend his position by pointing out that the Conservative cannot quote any infallible authority for his position.
 No amount of non-infallible declarations that can be used be bolster the Conservative's view will ever answer the need for a certain basis for what otherwise seems to be an extravagant belief.
 The Traditionalist will also point out that the non-infallible teaching of the Catechism is qualified, relating only to "a teaching that leads to better understanding of Revelation".
 A teaching that in fact doesn't satisfy this criterion demands no assent whatsoever!
 He will also point out the content of Canon 750:

-is easy to understand.
-It is the dismayed recognition of the extent of
+This I think is easy to understand.
+It is the dismayed recognition of the

-and dissent within the Church.
-The Conservative simply assumes that
+within the Church.
+The Conservative simply assumes that the only way

-the only way of tackling such disorder and dissent is by the exercise of
+of tackling such disorder and dissent is by the exercise of central authority,

 It is always easier to destroy rather than to build.
 Curial authority was certainly misused during the reigns of Popes Paul VI and John-Paul II to undermine orthodoxy and orthopraxy to great effect.
 It will be an indefinitely more difficult, daunting, demanding and delicate task to put back together the pieces of the seamless garment of faith torn asunder by the forces of dissolution acting in the aftermath of the disastrous Second Vatican Council.